 Visit the store and speak with a customer service representative to learn more.
 If there isn’t a Walmart or Kmart in your local area, check with other major retailers or local grocers as they may also offer check-cashing services.

 You can also visit a payday lending or check cashing store to swap out your check for cash.
-Fees vary by location and brand but expect to pay a flat fee plus a percentage of the check amount.
+These types of stores also sell money orders.
+Check cashing fees vary by location and brand but expect to pay a flat fee plus a percentage of your check.
 Generally, funds will be issued at the time of your visit.
-But the representative will have to call the bank to confirm the account holder has an adequate balance to cover the check.
+But the representative will have to call the bank to confirm that you have an adequate balance to cover the check.

 Prepaid Card Accounts